 - The best way to product change is to just pick up the phone and call the number on the back of your Chase card, and a representative can help you

-You absolutely should apply for the card outright if you can, so that you can get the sign-up bonus (20,000 points, plus 5x points on groceries for a year), so you can increase the amount of spending on which you can earn 5x points in rotating quarterly categories, and so that you can have another no annual fee card that helps you improve your credit score long-term.
+You absolutely should apply for the card outright if you can, so that you can get the welcome bonus, so you can increase the amount of spending on which you can earn 5x points in rotating quarterly categories, and so that you can have another no annual fee card that helps you improve your credit score long-term.